Follow the procedure to submit a new or existing role for evaluation and grading.

 the responsibilities have changed significantly to meet the requirements of the Department since the job was last evaluated

-there is a concern about the relativity of a job and the consistency of its grading with that of comparable jobs.
+there is a concern about the relativity of a job and the consistency of its grading with that of comparable jobs

 Jobs can evolve over time owing to factors such as the impact of technology, changing organisation structures and staff turnover.
 Whilst individual jobholders can also shape jobs, grading review can only focus on the requirements of the job and not the performance of the individual jobholder.
-Where it is apparent that a grading review has been requested due to the high performance of the jobholder, the HR Manager will discuss with the line manager the option of nominating the jobholder for an award under the Contribution Pay Scheme.
+Where it is apparent that a grading review has been requested due to the high performance of the jobholder, the HR Business Partner/HR Advisor will discuss with the line manager the option of nominating the jobholder for an award under the Contribution Pay Scheme.

 Job Evaluation and Grading Review Request Form.
 Evidence will be required of a significant permanent change in duties and responsibilities before a re-evaluation will be considered.